 French art director Julien Knez set himself the task of exploring the history of his beloved Paris and attempting to connect it with the modern existence.

-Spending a summer taking photos of the iconic Parisian streets, Knez began overlaying his lens with vintage photos from the past to create a real-life collage.
+As Bored Panda points out, Knez spend a summer taking photos of the iconic Parisian streets, starting to overl his lens with vintage photos from the past to create a real-life collage.
 Using vintage photos which range from dates between 1871 to 1968, Knez manages to highlight key moments in French and Parisian folklore.

 In a time that captures everything from the great flood of 1910 to the city’s Nazi occupation and subsequent liberation, Knez collated his images in his photobook Paris, fenêtres sur l’histoire : De la Commune à mai 68.